Updated: August 15, 2022.

-Here is the list of 25+ Yandex search operators that will make you a more efficient Yandex user.
+Here is the list of 25+ Yandex search operators & search tips that will make you a more efficient Yandex user.

 Yandex search operators (or search parameters) are special commands you type into the search box together with your search query to get more relevant and detailed results.

 Search operators are not unique to Yandex, of course.
 They work with other search engines, such as Google or Bing as well.
 However, search operators differ slightly from search engine to search engine.

 In this guide, I’m taking a closer look at the Russian search engine and showing you a bunch of interesting Yandex search tips.

 I personally tested each search operator from the list, took my own screenshots, and shared my insights with you.
 Let’s dive deep into the Yandex advanced search.

 Even though Google has about 92% of the search engine market share worldwide, its market share in Russia amounts to “only” 58%, with 40% belonging to Yandex.

 With the above in mind, it’s still worth knowing what search operators work with Yandex and how to use them correctly.

 Here are basic Yandex Boolean search operators (or search parameters) that let you refine your search to:

 - look for specific forms of the word (gender, case, number, etc.),